shinji62/cf-cleanup-apps/Readme.md

-  --app-expired-since=720h       CloudController Polling time in hour --exclude-system-org           Exclude application in System org to be stopped (Most likely PCF Core App) --exclude-orgs=""              Org you want to exclude from cleaning : '--exclude-orgs=myorg1,myorg
+  --app-expired-since=720h       CloudController Polling time in hour --exclude-system-org           Exclude application in System org to be stopped (Most likely PCF Core App) --exclude-orgs=""              Org you want to exclude from cleaning : '--exclude-orgs=myorg1,myorg --include-orgs=""              Org you want to include from cleaning : '--include-orgs=myorg1,myorg2
 ```

 # Authentification definition